hasibulpoilan/Makaut-canteen-pay/README.md

 # Makaut-canteen-pay
-Our college canteen website...selecte the menu and pay bill....thats completely made by me
+Our college canteen website...selecte the menu and scan the qr and pay bill....thats completely made by me